 This rugged, hearty Pinot Noir is a perfect bistro-style red, with notes of wild cherries, earth, and mushrooms.
 Serve with a well-seasoned skirt steak or grilled sirloin tips.

-This Merlot-based red from Bordeaux’s right bank is drinking beautifully today, with smooth tannins, subtle earthiness, and notes of woods and spice.
+This Merlot-based red from Bordeaux’s right bank is at its peak drinking window today, with smooth tannins, subtle earthiness, and notes of woods and spice.
 Serve with filet mignon or tenderloin.

 This everyday Pinot Noir shows far more Burgundian elegance than its origin suggests.
 Look for notes of violets, raspberry, minerals, and toast; serve with NY strip steaks.

 FREE EAST COAST SHIPPING ON ANY 12 BOTTLES